AmineNeifer/instore/README.md

 ./bin/command
 ```

-Or you can also run it from the root directory location(instore/)
+You can also run it from the root directory location(instore/)
 ```
 go run command/command.go
 ```